Murchison Falls National Park: Facts, Safaris, Map & Reviews

 Budget Accommodations in Murchison Falls

 Red Chilli Rest Camp is located just 500 meters from Paraa ferry which is the ferry crossing point for vehicles going for game drives in the park.
 The lodge is on the southern bank of the River Nile and has a great budget facility and starting point for most of the safari activities in the park.
 Red Chilli Rest Camp has great facilities that include a fully stocked bar, restaurant, solar hot water systems, modern toilets, and a bonfire is lit in the evening.

 Heritage Safari Lodge

-At Heritage Safari Lodge, you will nestle and see, hear, taste, smell and touch the wonderful sights and fantastic landscape of the renowned Murchison Falls National Park.
-This is a budget accommodation facility that offers a warm welcome as well with very scenic views of the park.
+At Heritage Safari Lodge, you will nestle and see, hear, taste, smell, and touch the wonderful sights and fantastic landscape of the renowned Murchison Falls National Park.
+This is a budget accommodation facility that offers a warm welcome as well as very scenic views of the park.
 The cottages offer an experience of the traditional settings of Acholi land.